gonoph/ddexec_example/README.md

 1. tests if you have docker or podman on your system
 2. picks a container image:
     1. For RHEL, CentOS Stream, and Fedora: [UBI9][ubi9]
-    2. For Ubuntu, alpine, and others: [alpine][alpine]
+    2. For Ubuntu and alpine: [alpine][alpine]
 3. checks for wget or curl
 4. downloads via pipes to file descriptors so nothing is written to the file system
     1. access fake.gz from releases and pipes to uncompress.
-What is does is [explained below](#to-build-executable-payload)
+What this does is [explained below](#to-build-executable-payload)
     2. access ddexec from Yago's repository and pipes it to a shell.
 5. runs the shell with the ddexec and fake.gz accessed as file descriptors.